litmuschaos/litmus-docs/website/docs/concepts/chaos-result.md

 ## Summary

 Just like the ChaosExperiment CR and ChaosEngine CR, ChaosResult is a Custom Resource provided by Litmus.
 ChaosResult resource holds the results of a ChaosExperiment.
 It comprises of some important information related to the experiment execution like Experiment Details, Verdict, Phase, ProbeSuccessPercentage etc. It is updated/patched with every experiment run.
-It can also be used as a source for matrics collection.
+It can also be used as a source for metrics collection.

 ## Learn More